A No-Rough-Stuff-Type Deal: Production

 The episode was written by Peter Gould and directed by Tim Hunter; it aired on AMC in the United States and Canada on March 9, 2008.

 Series creator Vince Gilligan originally intended to have Jesse be murdered at the end of this episode in a botched drug deal.
-Gilligan would change his mind after the show began filming, having been strongly impressed by Aaron Paul's performance.
+Gilligan changed his mind after the show began filming, having been strongly impressed by Aaron Paul's performance.

 Title meaning

 The episode title is a reference to the 1996 film Fargo, in which Jerry Lundegaard used the phrase while discussing the kidnapping of his wife.

 Critical reception

 Seth Amitin of IGN gave the episode a rating of 9.1 out of 10.

 In 2019, The Ringer ranked "A No-Rough-Stuff-Type Deal" as the 35th best out of the 62 total Breaking Bad episodes.
 Vulture ranked it 28th overall.